chp-legacy/chainpoint-services/README.md

 ## TL;DR

-Build and start the whole system locally.
-After the first run of `make` try `make help` to see additional helper commands available.
-Shut it all down with `make down`.
+Build and start the whole system locally with `make up`.
+Running `make help` will display additional `Makefile` commands that are available.

 ```
 git clone https://github.com/chainpoint/chainpoint-services